heig-vd-dai-course/heig-vd-dai-course/14.01-caching-and-performance/01-course-material/PRESENTATION.md

 ### What will you do?

-- Implement and validate the validation model based on the `Last-Modified` header in your previous web application using curl and a web browser
+- Implement and validate the validation model based on the `Last-Modified` header in your previous web application using curl and a web browser.
 - This is your last practical content for this teaching unit..!

 ![bg right w:90%](./images/what-will-you-do.png)